|Pilot 1st Lt John B. Willcoxon, O-662616 (MIA / KIA, BNR) Oberlin, KS

 Photographer Cpl Edwin B. McNaughton Jr., 130112491 (MIA / KIA, BR) PA

-Photographer Carl Thusgaard, Acme News pictures (MIA / KIA, BNR) Midtjylland, Denmark
+Photographer Carl R. Thusgaard, Acme News Pictures (MIA / KIA, BNR) Midtjylland, Denmark

 Crashed July 20, 1943

 Built by Consolidated at San Diego.
-Delivered to the U.S. Army.
-Ferried overseas via Hawaii to Australia.
+Constructors Number 1404.
+Delivered to the U.S. Army Air Force (USAAF) as B-24D-50-CO Liberator serial number 42-40327.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

 Assigned to the 5th Air Force, 90th Bombardment Group, 320th Bombardment Squadron.
 Nicknamed "Virgin III".

-Australian Army soldiers on the ground rushed to the crash site and located the bodies of six of the crew, and found Turrentine alive.
+Afterwards, Australian Army soldiers in the vicinity rushed to the crash site and located the bodies of six of the crew, and found Turrentine alive.

 Extract from press release:

 "After having successfully bombed its objective near Madang, this aircraft was attacked by nine Zeros [sic, Ki-61 Tonys], two of which were shot down and a third probably destroyed.
 The B-24 then exploded in the air and crashed in full view of Australian ground forces.
 Six of the crew were found dead in the wreckage and one as found alive, having been thrown clear, and four were listed as missing in action."